LLSART/swiftbar-warp-control/README.md

 # SwiftBar WARP Control

+**🚨 SOLVES: Cloudflare WARP stuck on/force-enabled - can't turn off issue**

 **Professional macOS menu bar tool for password-free Cloudflare WARP VPN control**

-A secure and efficient SwiftBar plugin that provides seamless Cloudflare WARP VPN management directly from your macOS menu bar.
-Eliminate repetitive password prompts while maintaining security and ease of use.
+A secure and efficient SwiftBar plugin that provides seamless Cloudflare WARP VPN management directly from your macOS menu bar. **Specifically designed to solve the common problem where Cloudflare WARP gets stuck in force-enabled mode and cannot be turned off through the normal interface.**

+🔧 **Core Problem Solved**: When Cloudflare WARP enters a forced-on state and becomes unresponsive to disable commands through the GUI, this tool provides reliable command-line based control to force disconnect and regain control of your VPN connection.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![macOS](https://img.shields.io/badge/macOS-10.15+-brightgreen.svg)